falkirks/Miner/README.md

 It would be suboptimal if people ran `composer install` without the wrapper.
 If you want to minimize the chance of this happening, you can add `#miner` to the very beginning of the `composer.json` on its own line.
 This will make the JSON invalid so composer will throw errors when using it, but Miner will fix the JSON before it is sent to composer.

 ### Using Miner
 Using miner is easy.
-Just download composer and install
+Just download composer and install it somewhere standard.
+Then download a Miner phar build and stick it somewhere you can access it easily.
+Now you can use `Miner.phar` in place of `composer.phar` when interacting with PocketMine plugins.